 March 30, 2022

-Scott Radnitz has co-authored an article titled, “Putin’s warning about Russian ‘fifth columns’ has a long, sordid lineage,” on Putin suggesting that anyone with a Western lifestyle could be a traitor.
+Scott Radnitz has co-authored a Washington Post article titled, “Putin’s warning about Russian ‘fifth columns’ has a long, sordid lineage,” on Putin suggesting that anyone with a Western lifestyle could be a traitor.

 March 29, 2022